hyosung11/Launch-School/Courses/journal.md

 14:05 I asked my question to Juliette about the hiring process.
 I need to learn in public and write a blog!

 15:55 Feeling frustrated after losing many games of ping pong in a row to Louis.
 I need to develop my backhand into a weapon and not a liability.

+17:29 Reviewing study guide but need to get Omi now.